hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 :::info

-Detailed instructions on using the `run.sh` script is available in the PRISM Playground project within the `agent/README.md` file.
+Detailed instructions on using the `run.sh` script are available in the PRISM Playground project within the `agent/README.md` file.

 :::